rgwch/webelexis/webelexis-base/readme.md

 * npm run env  - overview over the build environment
 * npm run clean - remove the "dist" folder and all subdirs
 * npm run build:client - create the clients side of the webelexis project and copy all to the "dist/web" folder
+* npm run verticle - copy and run the server side application